xandekoch/timeline-airtable-challenge/README.md

 - Drag & resize: items can be moved and resized interactively, allowing easy adjustment of start/end dates.

+- Animations on drag and resize with framer-motion.

 - TypeScript: fully typed codebase, improving maintainability and reducing potential runtime errors.

 - Dynamic zoom: zoom control works smoothly, adjusting the width of items according to user preference.

-- empty items list validation.
+- Empty items list validation.

 ## What I would change if I were to do it again

 - Inline editing: temporarily disabled due to contentEditable issues.
 Would implement using a controlled input or modal for better stability.

-- UI styling: would add TailwindCSS for faster styling and consistent visual language.

 - Performance: optimize rendering for very large timelines (virtualization or canvas-based rendering).

-- Responsive axis: improve label grouping dynamically based on zoom (day/week/month) for better readability.

 - Add automatic scrolling to the timeline container when the user drags or resizes items near the edges.